-For example, within the News & Documentary Emmy® competition, if a team member acts as a director on an Outstanding Breaking News entry, and submits the same content to the Outstanding Direction: News craft category, the individual may receive an Emmy® Award as a director in either category, but not both.
-If the programming is recognized with an Emmy® Award in both the Program and Directing categories, the director will be awarded a statuette in the Directing category only.
+For example, within the News & Documentary Emmy® competition, a director who is credited as such on an Outstanding Breaking News entry also submits the same content to the Outstanding Direction: News craft category.
+If both submissions are recognized as Emmy® winning entries the director will be awarded a statuette in the Directing category only.